 There can be no divorce without a valid marriage, of course.
-When a man and woman wish to marry here in Arizona, as with all states, they have specific requirements to satisfy.
-A.R.S. § 25-111 lists the requirements that must be satisfied:
+When two people wish to marry here (as with all states), they have specific Arizona marriage requirements to satisfy.
+A.R.S. § 25-111 lists the requirements that must be satisfied under Arizona marriage law:

 - The couple must participate in a marriage ceremony.